ffes/npptags/README.md

 NppTags is a [Universal CTags](https://ctags.io) plug-in for [Notepad++](https://notepad-plus-plus.org/)

 Version 0.3.0 (Yet To Be Released)

+* Add a basic reStructuredText tree.
+* Add an option to specify the path to ctags.exe
 * Converted DocBook documentation to reStructedText and publish it at [Read the Docs](http://npptags.readthedocs.org/).
-* "Jump Back" to bring you back to the position where when you jumped to a tag.
+* `Jump Back` to bring you back to the position where when you jumped to a tag.
 * Better support for sources stored in various sub-directories.
 * Very simple Tags Properties MessageBox.
 * Add debug option to store the output of `ctags --verbose`.